The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Review of -adic weight completions and basic examples

 \subsection{On bisplittings}

 In this subsection, we show that there is a functorial bigrading on every object of $ \Rep_{\bfQ_p}^{\emptyset}(\pi,\rho,w)$.
-This fact is already proved in \cite[Appendix B]{HM15}, however, the author decides to give a proof of the fact because our approach is slightly different from theirs.
+This fact was previously established in \cite[Appendix B]{HM15}.
+We give a slightly different proof of theirs in this subsection.